Hong Kong police fire tear gas as black-clad protesters return to streets

 More than 7,000 people have been arrested in the anti-government protests, many on charges of illegal assembly or rioting, which carries a maximum sentence of 10 years.

-Reporting By Jessie Pang and Pak Yiu; Writing by Anne Marie Roantree; Editing by Mike Harrison
+Additional reporting by Tyrone Siu, Pak Yiu and Joyce Zhou; Writing by Anne Marie Roantree; Editing by Mike Harrison and Timothy Heritage